So, you’ve done the difficult bit. You’ve laid the foundations and got your charity up and running.

 And you have your volunteers to think about.
 The HSE defines what an actual ‘employee’ is in very broad terms.
 Plus, you have a duty of care to your volunteers under civil law, meaning unpaid helpers can easily bring a claim against you if they allege your negligence harmed them.

-Trustee liability insurance
+Trustee indemnity insurance

 As a trustee you’re responsible for looking at the wider picture, taking decisions and helping to guide your charity’s direction.
 Individually responsible, that is, despite the fact you might be working alongside others.